lfost42/caseops/docs/discovery/README.md

 # 🧭 Discovery Phase

-This folder contains drafts and notes from the **Discovery** phase of the ClarityOps framework: where core principles, phases, and maturity concepts were defined.
+This folder contains drafts and notes from the **Discovery** phase of the CaseOps framework: where core principles, phases, and maturity concepts were defined.

 ### 🔗 Files
 - [overview.md](./overview.md) – Objective and scope for the discovery phase.